DilanLivera/spotify_playlist_manager/README.md

 The `SpotifyService` uses bulk fetching to minimize API calls:
 - **Bulk Artist Genres**: Uses Spotify's `/v1/artists?ids=...` endpoint to fetch up to 50 artist genres per request
+- **Audio Features from ReccoBeats**: Fetches audio features from [ReccoBeats API](https://reccobeats.com/docs/apis/reccobeats-api) with rate limiting support
 - **Automatic Loading**: Playlist tracks are automatically loaded in the background in batches of 100
 - **Cancellation Support**: Background loading stops immediately when the user navigates away using `CancellationToken`

-This reduces API calls by ~98% compared to individual requests per track.
+This reduces genre API calls by ~98% compared to individual requests per track.
+Audio features are fetched sequentially from ReccoBeats with built-in rate limiting and retry logic.

 ### Benefits